TheoLeeCJ/swiftguardian-chrome/README.md

 # SwiftGuardian

-The GitHub versions does not contain API keys and configuration to work out of the box.
-For a preconfigured version, please download from https://swiftguardian.theoleecj.net/dl/13aef2.zip.

 ## Watch the video:

 [![](https://img.youtube.com/vi/i4FAZyYRes8/maxresdefault.jpg)](https://youtu.be/i4FAZyYRes8)

+The GitHub version does not contain API keys and configuration to work out of the box.
+For a preconfigured version, please download from https://swiftguardian.theoleecj.net/dl/13aef2.zip.

 ## Inspiration